rnmapbox/maps/.github/pull_request_template.md

 <!-- If it's a visual PR, we appreciate a screenshot or video -->

-## Component to reprocuce the issue you're fixing
+## Component to reproduce the issue you're fixing

 <!-- If you're fixing an issue and the component you've used to repro the issue is not already on the issue you're fixing, add that here  -->
 ```jsx